googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ![Example radial gradient rendering](images/radial_gradients.png)

+**Note:** It follows from the algorithm that: a) When both radii are 0, r₀ = r₁ = 0, then r(ω) is always 0 and nothing is painted. b) If the centers of the circles are distinct, one has a zero radius, the other has a non-zero radius, the resulting shape resembles a triangle that is open to one side, see Figure 3 below. c) If the circles centers are identical, one has a zero radius, one has a non-zero radius, then the gradient is well-defined and is painted according to the algorithm.

 *__Figure 3:__ Example of a radial gradient rendering with extend modes pad, repeat and reflect (top to bottom) with color stops for blue at 0, yellow at 0.5 and red at 1.
 (Illustration generated from <a href="images/radial_gradients.svg">images/radial_gradients.svg</a>)*

-**Note:** Implementations must be careful to properly render radial gradient even if they are subject to a *[degenerate](https://en.wikipedia.org/wiki/Invertible_matrix)* or *near-degenerate* transform.
-Such radial gradients do have a well-defined shape, which is a strip or a cone filled with a linear gradient.
+**Note:** When a radial gradient is nested below a transformation which flattens the circles so that they resemble lines, a radial gradient may appear as a a strip or a cone filled with a linear gradient.

 ## Transformation